Struggling to hear your loved ones?

 Receiver in Canal (RIC)

-This type of hearing aid can be the most comfortable and offer the best natural sound quality.
+Receiver in Canal hearing aids sit behind the ear.
+This type of hearing aid is the most comfortable and offer the best natural sound quality.
 However, they are not powerful enough for patients with severe hearing loss.

 In the Ear (ITE)